 These blackened salmon salads retain their quality remarkably well:

-Freezing unbaked: You can prepare the seasoned salmon fillets in advance and freeze them for up to 3 months.
+• Freezing unbaked: Prepare the salmon and store it in an airtight container in the freezer for up to 3 months.
 Thaw in the refrigerator overnight before cooking.

 ❓ FAQs